2018 NC Smart Fleet Award Winners

 Increase efficiency, reduce emissions and be recognized for your efforts!

 NC Smart Fleet is an opportunity to join with other fleets across North Carolina to quantify, aggregate and celebrate all that NC fleets are doing for air quality and fuel efficiency.
 Qualifying fleets earn points through the use of best practices and demonstrated improvements in fuel efficiency and reductions in fuel use.
 NC Smart Fleet is free to join.
-Apply by September 22 to be recognized at the 2017 Sustainable Fleet Technology Conference.
+Apply by July 10 to be recognized at the 2018 Sustainable Fleet Technology Conference!

 NC Smart Fleet Benefits